ErlendKK/Simple-CRUD-AJAX-Boilerplate/README.md

 # Simple CRUD/AJAX Boilerplate

-This repository contains a simple CRUD (Create, Read, Update, Delete) application boilerplate using Vanilla JavaScript for the frontend, Flask as the backend framework, and SQLite for the database.
-It's designed to demonstrate basic CRUD operations through AJAX calls, providing a straightforward example for those new to integrating frontend and backend technologies.
+This repository contains a simple CRUD (Create, Read, Update, Delete) application boilerplate using Vanilla JavaScript for the frontend, Flask for the backend, and SQLite for the database.
+It's designed to apply basic CRUD operations through AJAX calls.

 ## Features